-When my mom saw the size of my hotel room and my bed in Amsterdam, she was upset with me.
+When my mum saw the size of my hotel room and my bed in Amsterdam, she was upset with me.
 It was difficult for her to understand why I chose to stay in such a place.
 I couldn’t justify it myself since I was really pissed off for choosing such a terrible place.
-Well that is the reality of traveling and sometimes you are stuck with a bad deal.
+Well, that is the reality of travelling and sometimes you are stuck with a bad deal.

 So after the worst hotel experience in Amsterdam this time around, I landed in Brussels hoping that I would not be disappointed.
-I headed over to the Dominican and I was swept off my feet from the minute I landed there.
+I headed over to the Dominican hotel Brussels and I was swept off my feet from the minute I landed there.

 Dominican satisfied all my above criteria and even ticked many others.
 As soon as you enter the lobby, you are struck by the grandeur and elegance of the place.
 There was no doubt in my mind why it was chosen as one of the ‘TripAdvisor’s Travellers Choice 2016 Winners in Belgium’.

-Check in was relatively easy and when I told them that I had lost all my credit cards in Madrid, they did not even take the 50 Euro mandatory payment as was customary in all my other hotels.
+Check-in was relatively easy and when I told them that I had lost all my credit cards in Madrid, they did not even take the 50 Euro mandatory payment as was customary in all my other hotels.

 Soon I was on my way to my room.
 The hallways and the entire hotel is designed in a contemporary but elegant style.
 The black/greyish setting with dashes of colour was something I really loved about this hotel.
 The room itself was one of the biggest rooms I stayed in Europe.
 It had a huge king size bed and it was a stark contrast to the bed I had slept in Amsterdam.
 In addition, it had a sofa, a reading table, a well-equipped mini bar, a Nespresso machine with a wide array of tea and coffee choices to choose from.